Which Growth Path is Right for Your Salon or Spa Business?

 - There’s no additional space that could be utilized for revenue production

 If you can answer yes to these questions, then a second location could be the answer.
 There’s a lot to consider here, and each situation will be different, but when it comes to finding “the spot,” you don’t want to be too close, or too far, from your current location.
-Most customers don’t want to travel more than 8-12 kilometres from their home or work to visit a salon or spa with any frequency.
-You’ll want to be able to leverage your current reputation in a neighbourhood that has some of your current clients, but also plenty of prospects.
+Most customers don’t want to travel more than 5-8 miles from their home or work to visit a salon or spa with any frequency.
+You’ll want to be able to leverage your current reputation in a neighborhood that has some of your current clients, but also plenty of prospects.
 Some of your current clients will choose the new location for convenience, and that’s good, as it will open up space in the appointment book at the current location for new demand.
-Just make sure you don’t choose a location that will cannibalise too many clients from the current location because it’s too close, and clients always want what’s “newer.”
+Just make sure you don’t choose a location that will cannibalize too many clients from the current location because it’s too close, and clients always want what’s “newer.”

-Commercial buildouts are running close to $430 per square meter for standard grade finishes and are taking 5-6 months for even a modest-sized space—both of these metrics are almost 30% beyond what was expected in 2018 and 2019.
+Commercial buildouts are running close to $300 per square foot for standard grade finishes and are taking 5-6 months for even a modest-sized space—both of these metrics are almost 30% beyond what was expected in 2018 and 2019.
 It’s also worth noting that operating two locations is not likely to create double the revenue of one location, and certainly not double the profits.
-While you can definitely recognise spreading some of your corporate overhead and marketing expenses across two locations instead of one, you’ll probably need a higher headcount to manage the two separate locations, which may offset any savings.
+While you can definitely recognize spreading some of your corporate overhead and marketing expenses across two locations instead of one, you’ll probably need a higher headcount to manage the two separate locations, which may offset any savings.
 There will be some increases in buying power, but at the same time, higher overall expenses.
 However, having a second location is a first step to opening a third at some point, which is when you do start to see some beneficial economies of scale.

 Acquiring another location